Interpreting the Mechanism of Synergism for Drug Combinations Using Attention-Based Hierarchical Graph Pooling: Introduction

-While the neighborhood aggregation effectively learns node representations, another challenge in graph-level prediction tasks is to learn meaningful graph-level representation from node representations, and various graph pooling modules are proposed for this purpose.
-In general, pooling modules fall into three categories: summing-based approaches, sorting-based approaches, and hierarchical approaches.
-Summing-based pooling modules \cite{henaff2015deep} generate graph representations by summing nodes' representations extracted through graph convolution operations.
-Sorting-based pooling modules convert non-Euclidean graph data into grid data by sequentially reading nodes in a meaningful and consistent order.
-For instance, PATCHY-SAN \cite{niepert2016learning} generates node order via a node labeling procedure and a canonicalization process to select fixed-sized patches with a fixed number of ordered neighbors for each node.
+In recent years, GNNs have been the dominant architecture for analyzing graph-structured data, such as social networks \cite{monti2017geometric,ying2018graph}, protein networks \cite{fout2017protein,zitnik2018modeling}, circuit networks~\cite{dong2022pace, dong2022cktgnn}, etc. Most GNNs follow the neighborhood aggregation scheme that updates each node feature by propagating its neighboring node features to its current feature and have achieved impressive results on various graph learning tasks, ranging from node classification \cite{hamilton2017inductive} and link prediction \cite{schutt2017schnet,zhang2018link} to graph classification \cite{dai2016discriminative}.
+In order to generate a subset of nodes or cluster of nodes for the prediction tasks, several graph-pooling models are proposed.
 DGCNN \cite{zhang2018end} proposes to sort nodes for pooling according to their structural roles within the graph.
-However, since the summing-based graph pooling and the sorting-based graph pooling stack multiple graph convolution layers to propagate information and globally implement the graph down-sampling via a pooling module, the generated graph representation is inherently flat.
+However, since it stacks multiple graph convolution layers to propagate information and then globally implement the graph down-sampling via a pooling module, the generated graph representation is inherently flat.
 In order to extract hierarchical graph representations, DiffPool \cite{ying2018hierarchical} uses different GNNs to separately implement neighborhood aggregation and graph pooling, and it provides a framework to hierarchically pool nodes across a broad set of graphs.